CollinHeist/TitleCardMaker/docs/getting_started/docker/unraid.md

 ## Instructions

 1. Navigate to the UnRAID WebGUI home page for your server.

 2. Select the `APPS` tab from the top toolbar.

-3. In the search bar, search for `titlecardmaker`
+3. In the search bar, search for `titlecardmaker`.

 4. Click the first result, and in the actions (just below the container name), click `Install`.

 5. You will be prompted to choose which branch (or _tag_) to install, make your selection and continue.